 - To make them feel comfortable and recognize you as their parents, initial bonding is an important part of Pomeranian puppy care.
 They will instantly reciprocate which will help you to begin to train your puppy.

 - However, Pomeranian is a quite healthy breed they might have some health concerns due to lifestyle changes and adapting to a family’s lifestyle.
-Ensure proper eating habits, exercise and care of Pomeranian dogs.
-Usually, the first few months are more prone to illnesses which are common like Parvovirus, Distemper and Kennel Cough.
+Ensure proper eating habits, exercise, and care of Pomeranian dogs.
+Usually, the first few months are more prone to illnesses that are common like Parvovirus, Distemper, and Kennel Cough.

-Make sure that Pomeranian puppy can easily accuse to free water in a shallow bowl when they need water.
+Make sure that Pomeranian puppies can easily accuse free water in a shallow bowl when they need water.

 Pomeranian Care Information

 If you are a first time Pomeranian owner, you need to keep these things in mind

 - List of the things you will need to have to take care of Pomeranian dog.

 - Pomeranian care involves choosing a veterinarian for health checkups of your Pomeranian at regular intervals.